dindinmhs/tugas_git/README.md

-# hello from github
+# helo from github
-# lorem ipsum
+# lorem
-# Hell0 world from Git
+# Hell0 world from Github